kkakkz/security-writeup/writeups/dreamhack/silver/LiteBoard.md

 3. Trial and error

+   - A single quote caused a 500 error, indicating that user input is being interpreted as SQL syntax without escaping - a driect sign of SQL injection.
-   - I confitmed the SQL injection vulnerability but I got stuck at two points during exploitation.
+   I confirmed the SQL injection vulnerability but I got stuck at two points during exploitation.
 First, I couldn't directly verify the database type - instead, I inferred it was SQLite based on the challenge name "LiteBoard".

    Ideally, DBMS fingerprinting: injecting `sqlite_version()` or DB-specific syntax via UNION SELECT to confirm the backend.
-Second, I was unware that SQLite's metadata table is `sqlite_master` rather than `information_schema`,

-   so i look it up before proceeding.
+Second, I was unware that SQLite's metadata table is `sqlite_master` rather than `information_schema`, so i look it up before proceeding.

 ## Final Exploit